 }

-The above function we'll use to connect to our MySQL database using the PDO interface.
+The above code we'll use to connect to our MySQL database using the PDO interface.
 The database variables must reflect your MySQL database credentials.

 Add after: